How do transistors work, anyway?

 In semiconductors, these excited electrons soon return to a lower energy state; but in the presence of an external electric field, they might be able to drift a short distance, leaving an opening for other electrons when it’s their turn.
 In effect, this process allows a (rather weak) current to flow.

 Pure semiconductors have poor electrical properties, but their conductivity improves significantly in the presence of impurities known as dopants.
-An n-type dopant, such as phosphorus, adds some mobile electrons to the semiconductor substrate, in effect increasing the number of charge carriers available at any given time.
+An n-type dopant, such as phosphorus, adds some mobile (conduction band) electrons to the semiconductor substrate, in effect increasing the number of charge carriers available at any given time.
 A p-type dopant, such as boron, does the opposite — trapping other electrons and thus creating long-lived valence shell vacancies (“holes”) in the base material.

 The slack afforded by these holes means that the distribution of non-excited valence electrons can all of sudden shift with ease in response to external electric fields.
 You can think of this as electrons opportunistically slithering into nearby vacancies, or you can look at holes as weird disembodied “particles” that drift in the opposite direction in a sea of valence electrons.
 However you approach it, both n-type and p-type materials conduct much better than pure silicon.